Subhasankar261/Subhasankar261/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently working in thge field of Data science.
+I am currently working in the field of Data science.
 I come with an extensive experience of working with different technologies including  Data Science, Machine Learning and computer vision.
+I have hands on experienceon dealing with real world Machine learning and Computer vision industry focussed problems.

 In the past, I have worked with Mahindra and Mahindra as an assistant manager and at iNeuron as a Data Science Intern.
 I have a masters and a PhD.
 In both my masters and PhD I have experince on handling large of amount of data and getting insights out of those data and turn them into rewarding goals.